ApamaCommunity/apama-vscode-extensions/README.md

 ## Settings

 There are various settings available for the extension now.
-All the Apama configuration entries are prefixed 'SoftwareAG.Apama', and searching for 'Apama' will show all of them.
+All the Apama configuration entries are prefixed 'Apama', and searching for 'Apama' will show all of them.

 * ApamaHome contains the path to the installation directory of the version you wish to use.
 * DebugHost is the default host for a correlator started for debug (allowing remote instance).